-This is a descriptive cross sectional study design with a Validated PHEEM Questionnaire.
+This is a descriptive cross sectional study design with a Validated PHEEM Questionnaire after IRB permission.
 Using the non-probability sampling techniques, the Quantitative numerical data was tabulated and analyzed statistically using SPSS version 23.
-Means were compared using student T test and p value of ≤0.05 was taken as significant.
+Means were compared using student T test and p value of $\leq 0.05$ was taken as significant.
 Study was conducted in month of August and September 2021.